General Data Protection Regulation

 Primary Care Network

-We are a member of a Primary Care Network (PCN).
+We are a member of a Primary Care Network (PCN6).
 This means we will be working closely with a number of other Practices and health and care organisations to provide healthcare services to you.

 During the course of our work we may share your information with these Practices and health care organisations/professionals.
 We will only share this information where it relates to your direct healthcare needs.